Respond to your offer

 If you've received an offer to study at UQ, congratulations!

-Make sure you read your offer letter carefully for specific information about how to accept your offer.
+Make sure you read your offer letter carefully for specific information about how to accept your offer and any conditions you need to meet.

 How to accept your offer